pulibrary/.github/.github/ISSUE_TEMPLATE/dependency_upgrade.md

 ---
 name: Dependency upgrade
 about: Upgrading the version of a system dependency
-title: 'Upgrade to [INSERT DEPENDENCY HERE] [INSERT VERSION NUMBER HERE]'
+title: Upgrade to [INSERT DEPENDENCY HERE] [INSERT VERSION NUMBER HERE]
-labels: maintenance
+labels: ''
 assignees: ''

 ---